asalber/asalber.github.io/rkteaching/index.md

 ### Installation on Mac OS

-To install the software in Mac OS systems, you must take the following steps:
+To install the software on Mac OS systems, you must take the following steps:

 1. **Install R**.
 R can be downloaded from the web <https://cran.r-project.org/>.
 You have to select the Mac OS distribution and follow the instructions there.